Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 9.
-John Doe script
+File 10. script that creates a mirror effect